 For example, if you are on OnlyFans you can choose to use Patreon if you wish.
 If you are creating more adult-oriented content, it may not hurt to give FanCentro or AVN Stars a whirl as well.
 While you are there, you can take advantage of some of the features that they have on the platform if you don’t feel like doing any workarounds on OnlyFans.

 And with the potential that OnlyFans might decide to once again announce a ban on adult content, it's worth making a backup plan if your online career is based on this sort of material.
-It's better to build up a second platform in advance, rather than scrambling to do it should OnlyFans decide to go ahead with their content reforms.

 Have any other favorites?
 Let us know in the comments and we might even feature them in this guide in the future!